 2. Smile Foundation

 Smile Foundation is an NGO based in New Delhi, India.
-It was established in 2002 and had a presence in 25 states.
+It was established in 2002 and has a presence in 25 states.
 As of 2017, the Foundation reaches approximately 4 lakh children and their families.
 The Smile Foundation for Education in India aimed to promote education among the underprivileged.
 Their development program includes Education, health, livelihood for children and women, and provision equally affected by lack of resources.
 Some of their programs are Smile on Wheels, Mission Education and Smile Twin e-learning.
+Now smile foundation is one of the Top NGO in India.

 Name | Smile Foundation |